IonicaBizau/tinyreq/README.md

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

+## :moneybag: Donations

+Another way to support the development of my open-source modules is to [set up a recurring donation, via Patreon][patreon]. :rocket:

+[PayPal donations][paypal-donations] are appreciated too!
+Each dollar helps.

+Thanks! :heart:

 ## :dizzy: Where is this library used?
 If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`bandcamp-scraper`](https://github.com/masterT/bandcamp-scraper) (by Simon Thiboutôt)—A scraper for https://bandcamp.com
  - [`cheerio-req`](https://github.com/IonicaBizau/cheerio-req#readme)—An http request module sending back a Cheerio object.
  - [`github-colors`](https://github.com/IonicaBizau/github-colors)—GitHub colors and file extensions mapping
  - [`jsonrequest`](https://github.com/IonicaBizau/jsonrequest)—A tiny library for requesting and getting JSON resources.
  - [`mun`](https://github.com/theuves/mun#readme) (by Matheus Alves)—Obter algumas informações de qualquer município do Brasil.
+ - [`page-changed`](https://github.com/IonicaBizau/node-page-changed)—Call a function when the page body is changed.
  - [`tinyreq-cli`](https://github.com/IonicaBizau/tinyreq-cli#readme)—A cli tool for making http(s) requests.
 CLI for tinyreq.
  - [`wrabbit`](https://github.com/jillix/wrabbit) (by jillix)—Wrap scripts by providing the wrapping function.